sak3y/portfolio/README.md

 ## Second attempt at a portfolio

-Built with React, Vite and SCSS framer motion and formspree.
+Built with React, Vite and SCSS, Framer Motion and Formspree.